Khaledayman9/Smoke-Fire-Alarm-System-Using-De10-lite-FPGA/README.md

 3- Then It detects an Object/Person while it is detecting smoke, displays “P FIRE” and the other 5 detecting people LEDs are ON also:

-* For better description, check the 2 word documents that were made to explain how it works better.
+* For better description, check the 2 word report documents (DSD Assignment Report, DSD Project Report) that were made to explain the implementation thoroughly.

 # Technologies
 * Quartus (Quartus Prime 21.1)
-* VDHL
+* VHDL